Classical Studio Training

 Our first module in our Classical Studio Training Classes is an in-depth study of classical drawing principles.
 The students will learn to render geometric forms.
 Emphasis is placed on careful analysis of light and shadow relationships.
 Through the use of line, tone, and modeling, students will learn to depict objects in 3d form.

-Students will create drawings in charcoal and become well versed in charcoal as a drawing medium also.
+Students will create drawings in graphite pencil and become well versed in graphite as a drawing medium also.
+If time allows we will also work in charcoal.
 Different types of drawing tools and paper will be discussed and the student will be exposed to classical methods of using their tools.
 The focus will be on getting to learn how to utilize drawing media as much as how to create a desirable end result.

 If the student is able to focus and stick with it, building a great drawing foundation like this will be detrimental for the student in becoming far more skilled than their typical peers normally are.
 It can be hard for a young mind to realize the value of pursuing skills beyond just copying what has already been done, but the holy grail of Fine Art making still lies within the cradle of superior drawing and observation skills.